Security guard who went viral at Taylor Swift’s show ‘was later fired’

 Denker had previously said he applied for the job with the hope that he’d be able to work at one of Swift’s gig.
 However, BEST reportedly does not allow its employees to take photos or videos while they’re working.

-According to reports, the security guard passed out notes to some attendees during Swift’s Nashville show, asking them to take a photo of him if Swift was in the background.
+According to reports, Denker passed out notes to some attendees during Swift’s Minneapolis show, asking them to take a photo of him if Swift was in the background.

-A few months after his viral moment, Denker announced in a TikTok video that he had been fired after working at Ed Sheeran’s Bank Stadium concert on 12 August.
+A few months after his viral moment, Denker announced in a TikTok video that he had been fired after working at Ed Sheeran’s Bank Stadium concert in Minneapolis on 12 August.

 He revealed that he got into trouble after admitting that he had passed out notes to concertgoers and asked them to click his pictures.